jnozzi/cocoadev.com/markdown/IFVerticallyExpandingTextField.md

 ----
 Give it a try!
-You should be able to throw this into a project, read the files in Interface Builder, and use the custom class pane to make an General/NSTextField into an General/IFVerticallyExpandingTextField.
+You should be able to throw this into a project, read the files in Interface Builder, and use the custom class pane to make an NSTextField into an IFVerticallyExpandingTextField.
 You'll need to set the layout and linebreaking attributes for word wrapping for this to work.

-Although expansion should work properly when the textfield is embedded in a subview, I'm having some trouble dealing with General/NSScrollView<nowiki/>s.
+Although expansion should work properly when the textfield is embedded in a subview, I'm having some trouble dealing with NSScrollView<nowiki/>s.
 The field expands into the scrollview's content view, but none of the controls on the scrollbar appear.
 Some help here would be appreciated.
 ----
 Added the setStringValue method, can't believe I forgot that.
 In my test application I thought I saw a noticeable difference in speed when calling setString on the field editor rather than setStringValue on super, but maybe it was just my imagination.
 Can anyone confirm this?